husonlab/catrenet/README.md

 The program can animate the emergence of three types of systems:

-- Animate Max RAF - in this animation, uncatalyzed reactions proceed at a low rate
+- Animate Max RAF - in this animation, uncatalyzed reactions proceed at a low rate, as long as all reactants are present
-- Animate Max CAF - reactions only proceed when catalyzed
+- Animate Max CAF - reactions only proceed when catalyzed and all reactants are present
-- Animate Max Pseudo RAF - reactions proceed at a low rate, when uncatalyzed or even missing a reactant
+- Animate Max Pseudo RAF - reactions proceed at a low rate even when uncatalyzed or missing one or more reactants

 There are several options: